AguaClara/Textbook/Filtration/Filtration_Design.rst

     V_{MinFluidization} = \frac{\phi_{FiSand}^3 g D_{60}^2}{36 k \nu \left( 1 - \phi_{FiSand} \right)} \left( \frac{\rho_{Sand}}{\rho_{Water}} - 1 \right)

 From this equation it can easily be seen that if the diameter of the sand at the top is half the diameter of the sand at the bottom, it will fluidize at one quarter the velocity.
 This result indicates that fluidization occurring at the top of the filter is **not** indicative of fluidization at the bottom.

+This parameter is the most important parameter to consider as it is a property of the sand not of the water!